Klvxn/ecommerce-API/README.md

 ## e-commerce API
-Using django/django rest framework to design an e-commerce API using braintree as payment gateaway for credit card purchases.
+Using django/django rest framework to design an e-commerce API using Braintree as payment gateaway for credit card purchases.

 The API includes
 1. JWT Authentication
 2. Swagger documentation
 3. Braintree payment gateway integration
 4. Debug toolbar